 Update 1/12/2017: I have been playing with photography more, and wanted to reshoot the images for this recipe.
 The images here are new, the recipe is the same!

 Mmm... can you smell that?
 Wafts of warm cinnamon?
 Melodies of toasting coconut?
 Hints of vanilla?
 That's what leisure smells like.
 At 7am it smells dreamy, like you're not quite awake yet.
 This is what our house smelled like this week, letting everyone know it's official: winter break is here!

 On the last day of school, my usual mid-semester stress was already beginning to lift, and with no cramming left to do, I spent my morning making cake.
 This coffee cake, a Paleo makeover of one of my grandmother's recipes, has a soft crumb and is lightly sweet.

-1. Preheat oven to 350°F and grease a 9-inch by 9-inch glass baking dish.
+- Preheat oven to 350°F and grease a 9-inch by 9-inch glass baking dish or cake pan.

-2. Whisk together in coconut flour, baking soda, and salt, getting rid of any chunks of coconut flour as you do.
+- Whisk together in coconut flour, baking soda, and salt, getting rid of any chunks of coconut flour as you do.
 In a separate bowl, mash the bananas well.
 Add the eggs, and vanilla to the bank mixture, folding together until incorporated.
 Slowly fold the dry ingredients into the wet, stirring until a smooth batter forms. **If you own a blender, you can skip the mashing and stirring and throw all of the batter ingredients in (eggs, banana, coconut flour, coconut milk, salt, baking soda and vanilla) and blend until smooth.

-5. Bake the cake for 40-45 minutes, or until golden brown on top and a tooth pick comes out clean when inserted into the middle.
+- Bake the cake for 40-45 minutes, or until golden brown on top and a tooth pick comes out clean when inserted into the middle.
 Set on a wire wrack to cool.
 Serve warm or at room temperature with your normal breakfast beverage.